SMS Friedrich Carl (1902): Characteristics

 The ship was 126.5 m long overall, and had a beam of 19.6 m and a draft of 7.43 m forward.
 She displaced 9087 t as built and up to 9875 t fully loaded.
+She had a raised forecastle deck and a pronounced ram bow.
+Her superstructure consisted of a small, armored conning tower forward and a larger but unprotected structure further aft that had a small, lightly armored secondary conning position atop it.
+She was fitted with a pair of short military masts, which stepped down to lighter poles to reduce weight high in the ship.
+Her standard crew consisted of 35 officers and 551 enlisted men.

-Friedrich Carl was powered by three vertical triple expansion engines driving three screws, steam being generated by fourteen coal-fired water-tube boilers.
+Friedrich Carl was powered by three vertical triple expansion engines driving three screws.
+Steam was generated by fourteen coal-fired water-tube boilers, which were vented through three funnels.
 Her engines were rated at 17000 PS to yield a maximum speed of 20 kn, though she slightly exceeded these figures on speed trials.
 She carried up to 1630 t of coal that enabled a maximum range of up to 5080 nmi at a cruising speed of 12 kn.
-Her standard crew consisted of 35 officers and 551 enlisted men.

 Friedrich Carl was armed with four 21 cm SK L/40 guns arranged in two twin gun turrets, (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick loading, and the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 calibers, meaning that the gun is 40 times as long as it is in bore diameter.) one on either end of the superstructure.
-Her secondary armament consisted of ten 15 cm SK L/40 guns mounted in casemates in a two-story arrangement amidships.
-For defense against torpedo boats, she carried twelve 8.8 cm guns in both single pedestal mounts and casemates.
-Friedrich Carl was also equipped with four 45 cm torpedo tubes submerged below the waterline, one in the bow, one in the stern, and one on each broadside.
+Her secondary armament consisted of ten 15 cm (5.9 in) guns, which were mounted individually in four single-gun turrets and six casemates.
+These were clustered amidships, with two turrets and three casemates per broadside.
+For defense against torpedo boats, she carried a battery of twelve 8.8 cm guns, also in individual mounts.
+She was also equipped with four 45 cm underwater torpedo tubes, one in the bow, one in the stern, and one on each broadside.

 The ship was protected by Krupp armor; her armored belt was 100 mm thick amidships and reduced to 80 mm forward and aft.
 The deck armor was 40 to 80 mm thick, and on her forward conning tower the plating was 150 mm thick.
 The main battery turrets had 150 mm thick sides and the casemate guns were protected with 100 mm of Krupp steel.